-5. Transition Plan
+6. Transition Plan

-- Please provide a narrative below describing the school's transition plan for incoming students to support, coordinate and integrate services from their previous program or school (i.e. Headstart and/or other Early Childhood Program to Elementary, Elementary to Intermediate, Intermediate to Middle School, Middle School to High School). - There is a process in place to prepare incoming students for Gilder elementary school.
+6.1 Please provide a narrative below describing the school's transition plan for incoming students to support, coordinate and integrate services from their previous program or school (i.e. Headstart and/or other Early Childhood Program to Elementary, Elementary to Intermediate, Intermediate to Middle School, Middle School to High School).
+Provide supporting documentation in the corresponding folder.

+• There is a process in place to prepare incoming students for Gilder elementary school.
 Students are prepped at Gilder Elementary during our Kindergarten Round-Up period in January.
-The process is documented by Pre-K students who are identified in attendance area and are encouraged to participate in Gilder Round-up.
-At Gilder we prepare the incoming Kindergarten students and their families by: - o A tour of the school: Families and incoming students visit the campus. - o Receive information about Gilder: handbook, sample of school events, PTO activities, etc., - o Visit a Kindergarten classroom and participate in an engaging educational activity with Kindergarten teacher and students. - o Things to Practice Calendar: Daily Activities to Prepare for Kindergarten - o Early Entrance to Kindergarten opportunity information - The process can be customized to needs of incoming students and families if needed: - o Register link on Gilder Newletter - Round Up in Gilder Newsletter - o.
-Private tour - 5.2 Please provide a narrative below describing the school's transition plan for outgoing students as they move onto their next school / program / career. (i.e. Elementary to Intermediate, Intermediate to Middle School, Middle School to High School, High School to Post Secondary Schooling or Career).
+The process is documented by Pre-K students in our attendance area are identified and encouraged to participate in round-up.
+At Gilder we prepare the incoming Kindergarten students and their families by:

+- o A tour of the school: Families and incoming students visit the campus. - o Receive information about Gilder: handbook, sample of school events, PTO activities, etc., - o Visit a Kindergarten classroom and participate in an engaging educational activity with Kindergarten teacher and students. - o Keys to Kindergarten Calendar: Daily Activities to Prepare for Kindergarten - o Early Entrance to Kindergarten opportunity information - The process can be customized to needs of incoming students and families if needed: - o Time of year - o Special Eduation services - o Private tour

+6.2 Please provide a narrative below describing the school's transition plan for outgoing students as they move onto their next school / program / career. (i.e. Elementary to Intermediate, Intermediate to Middle School, Middle School to High School, High School to Post Secondary Schooling or Career).
+Provide supporting documentation in the corresponding folder.

-All Gilder sixth grade students receive six weeks of Keys to Success Transition lessons.
+• All Gilder sixth grade students receive six weeks of Keys to Success Transition lessons.
 The lessons are delivered by the school guidance counselor during guidance time.
 Each lesson pertains to prepare outgoing students for the transition to middle school.